Topesa/TextSortGUI/README.md

 By selecting the All uppercase command, all the highlighted (selected) letters in the text should be changed to uppercase (capital), and by selecting the “According to Spelling” command, letters must be moved to lowercase, except for the characters behind the point, comma, exclamation mark which must be done according to spelling rules.
 Take into account the rules of writing capitals “dž”, “lj”, “nj”!

+License: This project is licensed under the MIT License - see the LICENSE.md file for details